-First, we “work together” with our clients and suppliers as a team.
+First, we “work together” with our clients/customers and suppliers/vendors as a team.
 We know that success requires commitment to and dedication from all involved.
 Like a three-legged stool, it takes all three legs to make it work.

 Second, we are “extremely enthusiastic and dedicated.”
-We are in this business because we choose to be in it and we are “eager” to perform well.
+We are in real estate and self-storage because we choose to be and we are “eager” to perform well.